super-resolution/Locan/docs/source/properties.rst

 * use reverse notation in the sense that coordinate identifiers or identifiers of statistical functions are added in the end (``position_x_mean_mean``)

-A list of well defined property keys used throughout locan is given by the constant: `locan/constants/PROPERTY_KEYS`.
+A list of well defined property keys used throughout locan is given by the constant:
+:class:`locan/constants/PropertyKey`.
+An up-to-date description can be inspected by `locan/constants/PropertyKey.index.value.description`.

 Localization properties: